Kavango Region: Constituencies

+Regional elections

+Electorally, Kavango was consistently dominated by the South West Africa People's Organization (SWAPO).
+In the 2004 regional election for the National Assembly of Namibia, SWAPO won all constituencies by a large margin.

+Governors

-Ambrosius Haingura, a prominent SWAPO organizer during the Namibian War of Independence, served as the region's first Regional Governor from 1993 to 1995.
-Maurus Nekaro, the Governor of Kavango Region from December 2010, died in office on March 4, 2013.
-Samuel Mbambo was appointed as Kavango's last Governor in April 2013.
+Ambrosius Haingura, a prominent SWAPO organizer during the Namibian War of Independence, served as the region's first regional governor from 1993 to 1995.
+Maurus Nekaro, the governor of the Kavango Region from December 2010, died in office on March 4, 2013.
+Samuel Mbambo was appointed as Kavango's last governor in April 2013.

+Dissolution

 The Fourth Delimitation Commission of Namibia, responsible for recommending on the country's administrative divisions suggested in August 2013 to split the Kavango Region into two.
 The president Hifikepunye Pohamba enacted the recommendations.
-As a result, the new Regions of Kavango East and Kavango West have been created.
+As a result, the new regions of Kavango East and Kavango West were created.

 Population

 The region was characterised by an extremely uneven population distribution.
 The interior is very sparsely inhabited, while the northernmost strip, especially along the Kavango River, has a high population concentration.
 Largest urban settlements were the capital Rundu and the towns of Nkurenkuru and Divundu.

 Economy and infrastructure

 Kavango was the region with the highest poverty level in Namibia, more than 50% of the population were classified as poor.
-According to the 2012 Namibia Labour Force Survey, unemployment in the Kavango Region is 29.8%.
+According to the 2012 Namibia Labour Force Survey, unemployment in the Kavango Region was 29.8% at the time.
 Economic activities included farming and tourism.
 Subsistence fishing also played a role in the nutrition of the people residing near the Kavango River.

 Kavango had 323 schools with a total of 77,314 pupils.